Research Suggests Possible Therapeutic Benefits of Psychedelic-Assisted Therapy

 Earlier this year, House Bill 3414 was introduced to the Oklahoma legislature, which aimed to decriminalize the possession and use of psilocybin for research purposes in the state of Oklahoma.
 Though the bill ultimately did not pass, Representative Daniel Pae, who originally authored the bill, informed the Oklahoma Counseling Institute staff in a recent phone call that he plans to complete an interim study on psilocybin-assisted therapy on October 20th and reintroduce the bill to the legislature in 2023.
 Rep. Pae stated he hoped the interim study would highlight what he reports to be the potential medical benefits of psilocybin in the treatment of post-traumatic stress disorder and, if passed, the bill would allow Oklahoma to be a leader in psychedelic-assisted therapy research.

-To learn more about emerging research on psychedelic-assisted therapy, join us Saturday October 1st at 9:00 AM for the live webinar “An Overview of Psychedelic-Assisted Therapy for Mental Health Professionals” with Dr. Brian Pilecki.
+To learn more about emerging research on psychedelic-assisted therapy, watch the on-demand webinar “An Overview of Psychedelic-Assisted Therapy for Mental Health Professionals” with Dr. Brian Pilecki.
 Dr. Pelicki is a clinical psychologist with Portland Psychotherapy in Portland, Oregon who specializes in the treatment of anxiety, depression, and trauma-related disorders and researches the process of change in psychedelic therapy.
-For more information on all of OCI’s upcoming webinars, visit www.counselinginstitute.org
+For more information on all of OCI’s webinars, visit www.counselinginstitute.org